In Les Echos 06 06 2018

 However, a problem arises when industrial concessions have been deserted by miners.
 Some are in the bush or on the outskirts of town.
 But if the city grows, the mine is in town.
 In Kolwezi the Gécamines de Kasulo concession has been abandoned.
 It has become the Kasulo district in the city centre.
 Houses were built, roads were laid out and since the cobalt outbreak, underground miners had settled there.
 They dug under gardens, houses and roads.
 Here again, the children were not supposed to work there, but digging “in the family” was all the easier as you dug under your home….
 However, these areas have become a mining hub, the foundations of homes and roads have been weakened, they have collapsed.
-The basement is a Gruyère cheese, the safety of goods and people are facing pervasive problems.
+The basement is a Gruyère cheese, the safety of property and people is facing pervasive problems.
 That is why the authorities are relocating the inhabitants.
-The latter have the choice of a new house in the Samukinda district or the payment of an amount equal to 150% of the value of the old house.
+The latter have the choice of a new house in the Samukinda district or the payment of an amount equal to 150 % of the value of the old house.
 Another area, Tsipuki, Gécamines & Ledia concession, will be treated in the same way for the same reasons.
 Once the move is complete, the province will take back control of the area to ensure transparent mining.

 The second aspect of mining craftsmanship is the sale of ore.
 Regulatory private trading centres built near artisanal mines allow the artisan to sell his production.
-But it is sometimes the victim of illegal deposits that do not pay the price: the weights of the mineral bags as well as the cobalt content are the source of falsifications.
+But it is sometimes the victim of illegal deposits that do not pay the price: the weights of the ore bags as well as the cobalt content are the source of falsifications.
 It is a mess, and getting it in order requires strong political will.

 On 31 May 2018, the new governor of Lualaba province was moving from Kolwezi to a new site for illegal traders near the village of Kisanfu.
 In the middle of a crowd, he was telling the fraudsters that they had 48 hours to close their business.
 These punching operations will probably increase in the coming months.
 Indeed, all these businesses, legal or illegal, will close and be replaced by two huge official industrial trading centres.
 The first is under construction on the outskirts of the village of Kisanfu and the other will be located in Kolwezi in the Musompo district.
 Each will be equipped with approved scales to really check the weight (without undervaluation), an analysis laboratory to certify the content of the minerals (without fraud), a one-stop shop in order to know the true identity of the owners of trading companies (without tax fraud), and finally banks so that miners can peacefully build up savings.
 If no clandestine supply chains interfere with the mechanism, these two trading centres will be the introduction of a future cobalt trade exchange in the country.
 Like the gold foundry in Kivu, these are essential steps towards metallic and financial sovereignty.